andrzej-stencel/beats/x-pack/otel/processor/beatprocessor/README.md

 > This component is only expected to work correctly with data from the Beat receivers: [Filebeat receiver], [Metricbeat receiver].
 > This is because it relies on the specific structure of telemetry emitted by those components.
 > Using it with data coming from other components is not recommended and may result in unexpected behavior.

+The processor enriches the telemetry with host metadata by using the [add_host_metadata] processor under the hood.
+Note that configuration is ignored at this stage.
+Host metadata is added unconditionally and cannot be configured or disabled.

 ## Example